-Uncertainty in population trajectories was captured by adding variability to the parameters of the operating model as specified in Table 3 with correlations between these parameters taken into account.
-Extremely different hypotheses of specific parameterizations (e.g. movement or steepness) may be investigated through sensitivities and robustness tests.
+Uncertainty in population trajectories was captured by adding variability to the parameters of the operating model as specified in Table 2 with correlations between these parameters taken into account.
+Different hypotheses of specific parameterizations (e.g. movement or steepness) may be investigated through sensitivities and robustness tests.

-Fifty trajectories of the OM with parameter variability show a wider range than the 90% credible interval from the ensemble stock assessment (Figure 8).
-Prior to 1993, the trajectories are in and above the upper portion of the ensemble assessment 90% credible interval, but from 1993 to 2019 the trajectories encompass and extend beyond the credible interval.
+Simulated trajectories of the OM with parameter variability show a wider range of female spawning biomass than the 90% credible interval from the ensemble stock assessment (Figure 8).
+Prior to 1993, the trajectories are mostly within and above the upper portion of the ensemble assessment 90% credible interval, but from 1993 to 2019 the trajectories encompass and extend below and above the credible interval.
 Therefore, the OM is a reasonable representation of the Pacific halibut population in recent decades and is modelled with variability that will allow for the robust testing of MPs.

-Figure 8: The 90% credible interval from six-hundred trajectories of the OM with parameter variability included (blue shaded area), shown against the 90% credible interval of the ensemble stock assessment (two models before 1993 and four models for 1993-2019, red shaded area).
+Figure 8: The 90% credible interval from six hundred trajectories of the OM with parameter variability included (blue shaded area), shown against the 90% credible interval of the ensemble stock assessment (two models before 1993 and four models for 1993-2019, red shaded area).
 An example twenty trajectories are shown (thin blue lines) along with the median of all 600 trajectories (thick blue line).

 The stock distribution with variability does not show a large departure from the observed stock distribution (Figure 9).
 The variability is consistent with the observations except at the beginning of the time-series in Biological Region 4 and in 2019 for Biological Regions 2 and 3.
 The beginning of the time-series in Biological Region 4 was estimated with few data.
-The recent year may have seen a shift in movement that is not explained by the OM.
+The recent year may have seen a shift in movement that is not explained by the OM, although preliminary estimates of stock distribution for 2020 are more consistent with the OM (IPHC-2020-IM096-08).

-Projections with the OM incorporated parameter variability (Table 3) and projection variability (Table 4) produced a wide range of trajectories.
-Figure 10: Six hundred 100-year simulations without fishing mortality.
-The dark blue line is the median and the blue shaded area shows the interval between the 5th and 95th percentiles.
-The thin blue lines are the first 20 individual trajectories. shows the median of six-hundred simulations to 2119 without mortality due to fishing along with the interval between the 5th and 95th percentiles.
-Individual trajectories show that a single trajectory may cover a wide range of that interval in this one-hundred year period.
+Projections with the OM, incorporating parameter variability (Table 2) and projection variability (Table 3), produced a wide range of trajectories.
+Figure 10 shows the median of six-hundred simulations to 2119 without mortality due to fishing along with the interval between the 5th and 95th percentiles.
+Individual trajectories show that a single trajectory is highly variable and may cover a wide range of that interval in this one-hundred-year projection period.